4 dead, 8 injured after ramp bridge collapses in China | www.lokmattimes.com

 4 dead, 8 injured after ramp bridge collapses in China

-Beijing, Dec 19 Four people were killed and eight others injured after part of a ramp bridge in the city of Ezhou in China's Hubei province, collapsed, local authorities said on Sunday.
+Four were killed and eight left injured after a part of a ramp bridge in the city of Ezhou in central China's Hubei Province, collapsed on Saturday.

-The accident took place at 3.36 p.m. on Saturday when part of the ramp bridge spanning over an expressway collapsed, reports Xinhua news agency.
+The accident took place at around 3:36 p.m. (local time) when part of the ramp bridge spanning over an expressway collapsed.

-Three trucks on the bridge fell off and a car was crushed under the collapsed single-column bridge, closing the two-way traffic of the expressway, the authorities said.
+Three trucks on the bridge fell off and a car was crushed under the collapsed single-column bridge, closing the two-way traffic of the expressway, Xinhua reported citing the provincial transport and police departments.

-An unknown number of people were working on the bridge when the accident occurred.

 Investigation on the cause of the accident is still underway.